forcedotcom/salesforcedx-vscode/docs/tests.md

 ## Integration Tests that require the Salesforce server

-There are tests that require integration with the Salesforce server and expect default DevHub and prior authentication.
+There are tests that require integration with the Salesforce server.
+These tests require prior authentication to have occurred and a default devhub to be set.
 These show up in several packages.
 These tests are put under test/integration and named in the standard .test.ts pattern.
 The package.json should have an entry like `"test:integration": "node ./node_modules/vscode/bin/test/integration"`.

 These can be run in the same way from the CLI using `npm run test:integration`.
-Running npm run test will also run these.
+Running `npm run test` will also run these.

 ## Unit Tests
 A module can also have an entry like `"test:unit": "node ./node_modules/vscode/bin/test/unit"`.
 This is used for pure unit